-The Trustee has set a benchmark for total investment in liability hedging assets (including High-Grade ABS and cash collateral assets) of 52.0% of the total investment portfolio (2022: 52.0%), as part of its liability driven investment strategy.
+The Trustee has set a benchmark for total investment in liability hedging assets (including High-Grade ABS and cash collateral assets) of 52.0% of the total investment portfolio (2023: 52.0%), as part of its liability driven investment strategy.
 Under this strategy, if interest rates fall, all else being equal, the value of these investments should rise to help match the increase in the value placed on the liabilities arising from a fall in the discount rate (which is derived from market interest rates).
 Similarly, if interest rates rise, all else being equal, these investments should fall in value, as should the value placed on the liabilities because of an increase in the discount rate.

-At the year end, the liability hedging portfolio (including High Grade ABS and Liquidity), managed by Insight represented c.34.7% of the total investment portfolio (2022: c.39.9%).
-As at year end, the hedge ratio of the Scheme's inflation-linked liabilities on the Trustee's liability hedging basis (gilts + 0.25% p.a.) was c.96.1% (2022: c.95.9% on gilts +0.25% p.a.) and therefore broadly in line with the Trustee's target of 96.0%.
-The hedge ratio of the Scheme's fixed liabilities on the Trustee's liability hedging basis (gilts + 0.25% p.a.) was c.95.4% (2022: c.95.5% on gilts +0.25% p.a.) and therefore broadly in line with the Trustee's target of 96.0%.
+At the year end, the liability hedging portfolio (including High Grade ABS and Liquidity), managed by Insight represented c.38.6% of the total investment portfolio (2023: c.34.7%).
+As at year end, the hedge ratio of the Scheme's inflation-linked liabilities on the Trustee's liability hedging basis (gilts + 0.25% p.a.) was c.95.4% (2023: c.96.1% on gilts +0.25% p.a.) and therefore broadly in line with the Trustee's target of 100%.
+The hedge ratio of the Scheme's fixed liabilities on the Trustee's liability hedging basis (gilts + 0.5% p.a.) was c.92.2% (2023: c.95.4% on gilts +0.25% p.a.) and therefore slightly below the Trustee's target of 100%.
 The interest rate sensitivity within the Royal London Asset Management ("RLAM") Buy & Maintain credit portfolio is taken into account by Insight in the liability hedging arrangements.